 Got Damp by artist Avril Corroon sets out to explore the potential for damp and breath as a material for an artwork.

-Avril will working with local residents to explore how an artwork work can be made from humidity and damp, a phenomena that represents a ‘crisis of nature in the home’.
+Avril is working with people from across London to explore how an artwork work can be made from humidity and damp, a phenomena that represents a ‘crisis of nature in the home’.

 The project is informed by Avril’s research into historic housing activism in London, poor quality living conditions, and the subject of damp as a galvanising issue for communities in exercising their political agency.